mrdotan/apicv10/instructions/Lab8/index.md

 =============================================================================================

-1. Sign in to API Connect Developer Portal using the Developer Portal URL, username and password provided by the instructor.
+1. Sign in to API Connect Developer Portal using the Developer Portal URL, username and password.

     ![](images/tutorial_html_540cbe0b9202f4a7.png)

     ![](images/tutorial_html_c34973eb377015ce.png)

-2. Developer Portal displays all the products that are currently published.
+2. Go to API Prpducts in top menu.
+Developer Portal displays all the products that are currently published.
 Locate swapi-product and select the product.

     ![](images/tutorial_html_2635d049f12d59c6.png)